 For seniors, the risk of eye conditions increases significantly.
 We monitor for cataracts, as well as potentially sight-threatening eye diseases, such as diabetic retinopathy, macular degeneration and glaucoma.
 Detecting these conditions in a timely manner and appropriate management is crucial to your long term eye health.
 We highly recommend seeing us yearly for a thorough eye examination, which includes dilation and retinal imaging.

-Dr. Walker and Dr. Folk are accepting new patients and welcoming their returning patients alike.
+Dr. Walker is accepting new patients and welcomes his returning patients alike.
 Click “here” https://inspiredeyes.janeapp.com/ to book a Vision Wellness Assessment appointment.
 We look forward to seeing you!